CodePipeWrangler/code_jitsu_gh/genomics/characterize_centromere.md

 In this workflow, I characterized putative centromeric tandem repeats across clades of the Glycine genus.
 Species, with relatively recent common ancestry, offer a system for examining the paradoxical combination of rapid sequence evolution and conserved histone function.
 The Glycine genus is composed of the subgenera Soja and Glycine, which diverged some 10 million years ago (Ma) and differ in life-strategy.
 Perrenial Glycine represent an extended gene pool for imporving annual soybean with traits such as large numbers of seeds per pod, resistance to cyst nematode and fungal pathogens and tolerance to drought and salt stresses (Sherman-Boyles et al., 2014).
 Glycine represents a model system for studying polyploid genome evoltuion.
 Diploid Glycine underwent two rounds of whole genome duplication and they share a palaeopolyploidy event with all bean-like (papilionoid) legume species that occurred ~65 Ma with a hare a palaeopolyploidy event with all bean-like (papilionoid) legume species that occurred ~65 Ma.
 Within the last 350,000 yr there has been a burst of independent allopolyploidy events in the perennial subgenus, with at least eight different allopolyploids (2n = 78, 80) formed from various combinations of eight different diploid genomes.

-The Glycine genomes for the perrenial Glycine were de novo assembled through a combination of PacBio single molecule real-time sequencing, Illumina sequencing and chromatin conformation capture Hi-C technologies (Methods and Supplementary Fig. 1) and further corrected/improved by integrating our previously generated paired bacterial artificial chromosome (BAC) end sequences (BESs) from the same set of accessions.
+The genomes for the perrenial Glycine were de novo assembled through a combination of PacBio single molecule real-time sequencing, Illumina sequencing and chromatin conformation capture Hi-C technologies (Methods and Supplementary Fig. 1) and further corrected/improved by integrating our previously generated paired bacterial artificial chromosome (BAC) end sequences (BESs) from the same set of accessions.

 ## RESULT
 To illustrate a proof-of-concept, I took the Glycine max genome assembly, Wm82.gnm6.JFPQ, and ran ULTRA to indentify tandem repeats genome-wide.